aleks00onyshko/book-search-app/README.md

 ## 🏗️ Architecture & State Management

-The application follows a unidirectional data flow pattern, similar to Ngrx signal store, but simplified for Vanilla JS.
+The application follows a unidirectional data flow pattern, similar to Ngrx signal store, but simplified a little.

 ### The Store (`src/store.js`)
 All application state lives in a single source of truth.